 Gay and Lesbian Monument

-Walk the short distance along Sankt-Jakobs-Strasse and cross Oberranger to reach the start of Dultstrasse.
+Continue your Munich walking tour by walking the short distance along Sankt-Jakobs-Strasse and cross Oberranger to reach the start of Dultstrasse.
 On the footpath in front of you is a mosaic of coloured concrete blocks which form the “Monument to the Gays and Lesbians Persecuted under the Nazi Regime”.

 In 1934, a gay bar stood where the blocks now lie.
 On 20 October of that year, Nazis raided the bar.
 This marked the start of the systematic persecution of homosexuals under the Nazi regime.
 The monument was unveiled in June 2017.

 While the significance was lost on Miss M, she found the colours pretty.
 I assume most children will be the same.
 These colours represent the rainbow flag, as well as the pink and black of the triangles that gays and lesbians were forced to wear in concentration camps.

 The next stop on our Munich walking tour (before turning around and heading back towards Marienplatz) is the St-Johann-Nepomuk-Kirche.
 It is better known as the Asamkirche or Asam church.